 Empathy – the Missing Ingredient

-Managers and candidates often lack effective people skills, most critically among them is empathy- a lack of listening, emotional intelligence and caring about making people feel valued.
-If the importance of conversational skills seems outdated, I apologize to no one; interview etiquette, be it in-person or virtual, never goes out of style.
+Managers and candidates often lack effective people skills, most critically among them is empathy – a lack of listening, emotional intelligence, and caring about making people feel valued.
+If the importance of conversational skills seems outdated, I apologize to no one.
+Interview etiquette, be it in-person or virtual, never goes out of style.

 Conversely, job candidates report a lack of timely follow-up from managers who promise to call – but never do … its “radio silence” for weeks between interviews, leaving candidates feeling uncertain and undervalued.
-Were those mandatory cover letters ever read by anyone???
+Were those “mandatory” cover letters ever read by anyone???
+Talented candidates are being courted by the competition or being retained through counteroffers.
+They need to know where they stand in your process… should they wait indefinitely to hear from you?

 Thanks for reading and have an amazing day!